X3I/poketwo.com/_pages/guides/legendaries.md

 * Entei - Found in the Dark Cave
 * Raikou - Found on Route 45
-* Suicune - Found via a quest that starts in Cianwood from Eusine, Walk North to South in Path (Suicune Part I)
+* Suicune - The quest line starts in Cianwood from Eusine.
+          * Part 1 - Walk North to South in Path
+          * Part 2 - Route 42
+          * Part 3 - Dragon’s Den
+          * Part 4 - Mt.
+Mortar: Middle Entrance – Up The Waterfall

 ## Stats